 Before the exam, jot down things you have studied.
 This will help you to keep the information fresh in your mind.

 Exams play a vital role in one’s life and feeling nervous before it is normal.
-However, if you prepare for it in the right way, there is nothing to get tensed.
+However, if you prepare for it in the right way, there is nothing to get tense about.
 Follow the above-mentioned tips and let us know how it helped you during your exam preparation.

 Good Luck for the exams!